kframework/matching-logic-prover/prover/k/matching-logic-prover.md

 //    requires REST =/=K .K
 ```

-The `goalStrat(Int)` strategy is used to establish a refernce to the result of another
+The `goalStrat(Int)` strategy is used to establish a reference to the result of
-goal.
+another goal.
 It's argument holds the id of a subgoal.
-Once that subgoal has completed,
+Once that subgoal has
-its result is replaced in the parent goal and the subgoal is removed.
+completed, its result is replaced in the parent goal and the subgoal is removed.

 ```k
   syntax ResultStrategy ::= goalStrat(Int)